Skip to navigation Skip to content

 • work experience

-CDP participants are not penalised if they fail to attend these activities.
-If they cease Work for the Dole, and the CDP provider notifies Services Australia that the participant has exited the activity, their Approved Program of Work Supplement (APWS) of $20.80 per fortnight will stop.
+RAES participants are not penalised if they fail to attend these activities.
+If they cease Work Skills and Projects, and the RAES provider notifies Services Australia that the participant has exited the activity, their Approved Program of Work Supplement (APWS) of $20.80 per fortnight will stop.

 • agreeing to a Job Plan